g0rbe/CEH/06_System_Hacking.md

 ## Escalating Privileges

-The main goal is to get a high-level access to the system.
+The main goal is to get high-level access to the system.

 ### Horizontal Privileges Escalation

-The attacker attempts to gain access to user that has same set of privileges.
+The attacker attempts to gain access to a user that has the same set of privileges.

 ### Vertical Privileges Escalation

 The attacker attempts to escalate privileges to a higher level.
-Vertical privileges occurs when attacker is trying to gain access to the Administrator account.
+Vertical privileges occur when an attacker is trying to gain access to the Administrator account.
-Higher privileges allow attacker to access sensitive information, modify files and execute programs.
+Higher privileges allow an attacker to access sensitive information, modify files, and execute programs.

 ### Privilege Escalation using DLL Hijacking

 Applications need Dynamic Link Libraries (DLL) to run.
-In Windows, most of the application search for DLL in directories, instead of using the full qualified path.
+In Windows, most of the application search for DLL in directories, instead of using the full, qualified path.
-The Attacker replace the DLL to a malicious one.
+The Attacker replaces the DLL with a malicious one.

 DLL Hijacking tool: Metasploit